ajith-sirra-amd/TEST/qwen35_vllm_3_9.md

 ### Latency-Focused Serving

-For latency-sensitive workloads at low concurrency, enable MTP-1 speculative decoding and disable prefix caching.
+For latency-sensitive workloads at low concurrency, you can enable MTP-1 speculative decoding and disable prefix caching.
 MTP-1 reduces time-per-output-token (TPOT) with a high acceptance rate, at the cost of lower throughput under load.

+!!! note
+    MTP-1 speculative decoding is available on NVIDIA GPUs.
+Support for AMD GPUs is under development.

 ```bash
 vllm serve Qwen/Qwen3.5-397B-A17B-FP8 \